museumcomputernetwork/mcn-2020-git-haiku/index.md

-Cloud of cherry-bloom
+A owner of the old thatched hut
-visit the ancestral grave
+Heron's cry
-A little woven cape
+Come to rest our necks